The Dental Assistant program at Pittsburgh Career Institute (PCI) is designed to prepare students to assist in a variety of dental office situations.

 At the conclusion of the 10-month program, graduates who have diligently studied and attended class, completed their externship, and practiced their skills can earn a diploma and should be prepared to seek entry-level employment as dental assistants.

-If you’re in a dental assisting role your duties might vary by practice.
+A dental assisting role your duties might vary by practice.
 Generally speaking, you’ll be tackling administrative duties and patient prep no matter where you’re employed, but other responsibilities may vary.
 Typically, someone in a dental assisting role takes care of the following:

-If you take on a dental hygienist role you will also be examining patients’ gums and teeth to check for diseases or abnormalities, as well as applying sealants, fluoride, remove stains and plaque from teeth, and take X-rays.
+If you take on a dental hygienist role you will also be examining patients’ gums and teeth to check for diseases or abnormalities, as well as applying sealants, fluoride, remove stains and plaque from teeth, and take radiography.

 Most dental assistants who choose to become nationally certified take the Certified Dental Assistant (CDA) examination offered by the Dental Assisting National Board (DANB).